 How often do 1990 Chevrolet Corvette brake pads need to be replaced?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Corvette.
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers Chevrolet Corvette brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 We do brake checks and brake pad replacements every day, and for your Corvette, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Corvette engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1990 Chevrolet Corvette.
 We offer a variety of brake services like brake pad/shoe removal and replacement, brake rotor/drum resurfacing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Make an appointment for Chevrolet Corvette brake repairs or services today.

 Let's keep your Chevrolet Corvette on the road.
 Our team is here to help make sure your vehicle works, day after day.
 Click on a repair below to learn more about 1990 Chevrolet Corvette repairs.